 So... what is limescale?

-Limescale, also known as ‘calcium carbonate’ or ‘hard water deposits’, is a white chalky mineral buildup that forms in your kettle when water is heated or left standing.
-Over time, limescale in your kettle can reduce the water flow, affect the efficiency of heating and cause corrosion, so it’s essential to regularly clean and remove kettle limescale to improve the performance and longevity of your kettle.
+Limescale, also known as ‘calcium carbonate’ is a white chalky mineral buildup that forms when water is heated or left standing.
+Over time, it can reduce water flow, affect heating efficiency (increasing your energy bills), and cause corrosion.

 - Soft Brush